 Enrollment in writing workshops continues to grow, and new writing programs are established regularly, but the Master of Fine Arts in creative writing—the degree supported by AWP as the appropriate “terminal degree” for the practicing writer/teacher—is still misunderstood by many administrators whose responsibilities include the evaluation of writing programs and the recruitment, employment, and retention of teachers of writing.

-Therefore, the Board of Directors of the Association of Writers & Writing Programs has developed this information on writing program curricula and policies regarding the hiring, promotion, and tenure of writers teaching in higher education.
+Therefore, the Board of Trustees of the Association of Writers & Writing Programs has developed this information on writing program curricula and policies regarding the hiring, promotion, and tenure of writers teaching in higher education.
 This statement was shaped by a two-year study conducted by the AWP Curriculum and Academic Policy Committee, chaired by Ellen Bryant Voigt (Warren Wilson College) and Marvin Bell (University of Iowa) in 1979.
-Since then, the document has been revised and reaffirmed by the AWP Board of Directors for each successive edition of The AWP Official Guide to Writing Programs.
+Since then, the document has been revised and reaffirmed by the AWP Board of Trustees for each successive edition of The AWP Official Guide to Writing Programs.
 Aside from this document, we know of no other comprehensive set of guidelines regarding the hiring and tenure of writers who teach, their appropriate credentials, or academic policies affecting them.
 This document reinforces AWP’s commitment to the quality of teaching in this field, and it reflects AWP’s continued support of writers in the academy.

-Guidlines for Teachers of Writers
+Guidelines for Teachers of Writers

 Hiring, Rank, and Tenure